Andres-G-Gomez/andres-g-gomez.github.io/_projects/11_project.md

 **Document segmentation.** Pages are grouped into logical clinical documents using heuristic boundary detection — recognising discharge summaries, operative reports, page numbering patterns, and section headers.
 This mirrors how a human reviewer would mentally organise the records before reading them.

-**Medical entity extraction.** Google Cloud Healthcare NLP identifies and standardises diagnoses (mapped to ICD-10), medications (mapped to RxNorm), procedures, and anatomical references.
-This ensures clinical accuracy and consistent terminology across records from different providers.

 **Image extraction.** Embedded images — charts, scans, diagnostic graphs — are extracted using PyMuPDF, with automated filtering to exclude logos and decorative elements.
 Clinically relevant visuals are preserved in the output.

-**Clinical summarisation.** Each document segment is passed to Google Gemini 1.5 Flash with custom prompts developed in collaboration with the Legal Nurse Consultant.
+**Clinical summarisation.** Each document segment is passed to Google Gemini with custom prompts developed in collaboration with the Legal Nurse Consultant.
 The model generates two outputs per record: a clinical summary maintaining medical accuracy, and a plain-English explanation written for attorneys and jurors.
 Prompt engineering safeguards prevent the model from making standard-of-care opinions, outcome predictions, or permanency claims — common failure modes for LLMs in legal contexts.

 **Chronology assembly.** The structured data is assembled into a sortable table with columns for date, source document, page number, facility, physician, provider type, clinical findings, and attorney-facing explanation.
 Rows where consecutive records exceed a 30-day gap are automatically flagged with gap markers.
 Extractions below 90% confidence are highlighted in amber for manual review.